Rani Varma: Early life

 Rani was born in the renowned family of Amar Varma, the famous Hindi/Urdu writer, poet, director & producer and Padma Shri winner Manik Varma the doyen of Indian Classical music of Kirana Gharana, who also excelled in semi classical and light music like Thumrari, Natyasangeet, Bhajans and Bhavgeets and became a household name specially in Maharashtra.
 As the years passed by, along with the music inherited from her mother, she started taking Indian classical music lessons from Pandit Vasantrao Kulkarni from the childhood on her mother's insistence to have a regular and systematic knowledge, base and depth in music.
-Lookingg to her talent and potential, the famous music director of Indian Motion pictures Shri.
+Looking to her talent and potential, the famous music director of Indian Motion pictures Shri.
 C. Ramchandra gave her the first opportunity of singing in his concert,"Geet Gopal" as a solo singer at the age of nine.
 At 12, here first playback song "Pappa Saanga Kunache" and "He Rashtra Devatanche" for Marathi film Gharkul became super hits, where she captured the hears of millions with her sweet voice and confidence and from then she was lovingly and affectionately called as "Rani Varma".
 She continued singing with him for his live concerts "Bhulaye Na Bane" and became the wonder child singer.

 Career

 Rani made her playback debut in Ga Geet Tu Satari, in Marathi.
 She has sung many Marathi songs.
-She has done many albums for children including famous “Adam Tadam Tad Tad Baja”.
+She has done many albums for children including famous "Adam Tadam Tad Tad Baja".
 Rani also owns a recording studio Saptak in Mumbai.

 She was a part of project done by Ashok Hande on Manik Varma named "Manik Moti" with support by Bharati Achrekar and Vandana Gupte after Manik Varma's death.